jmcerrejon/misapuntesde/src/2014/05/transform-you-raspberry-pi-into-a-video-game-console-with-indiego-os-indiegogo.md

 ---
 id: 401
 title: Transform you Raspberry Pi into a video game console with INDIEGO-OS (Indiegogo)
+description: Transform you Raspberry Pi into a video game console with INDIEGO-OS (Indiegogo)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-05-15 07:46:25